NicoloCavalli95horses/KMS-web-testing/content/00 Antilibrary/RPO (Relative Path Overwrite).md

 - It believes that the file is in `https://example.com/profile/styles.css`
 - The server does not have a file in that location and returns the same HTML (`https://example.com/profile`)
 - The browser execute it as CSS

+In practice, RPO is ==more likely in server-side PHP web apps==:
+- usage of relative paths
+- tolerant server-side routing (eg., that does catch-all on `index.php`, that returns a 200 status even on non-existing pages)

 ---
 #### References